Coody AirTent Lite Series FAQ

 The tent air frame is contained within the tent and the bottom of the air poles are reinforced with extra thick PVC and oxford fabric to protect it from external punctures.

 If an accidental puncture does occur, you can repair the air frame with our free patching kit.
+Check out how to repair your air frame here.

 What’s the proper maintenance routine?